ClemNicola/OBS/README.md

 # OBS
-Hiring platform for people over 50 looking for work or retraining.
+Hiring platform for people over 50 looking for a job or retraining.